Richard von Schirach

-Richard von Schirach (born 11 February 1942 in Munich) is a German sinologist and author.
+Richard von Schirach (11 February 1942 – 11 July 2023) was a German sinologist and author.

+Biography

+Richard von Schirach was born in Munich on 11 February 1942.
 He studied at LMU, where he earned a doctorate in Chinese literature in 1974.
 In 1973 he published a German version of the autobiography of Chinese Emperor Puyi.
-Richard von Schirach is a member of the noble Sorbian Schirach family.
-He is a son of the Nazi war criminal Baldur von Schirach, and a grandson of Hitler’s official photographer Heinrich Hoffmann.
-He has published a book about his father.
-He is the father of the philosopher Ariadne von Schirach and of the author Benedict Wells.
+Richard von Schirach was a member of the noble Sorbian Schirach family.
+He was a son of the Nazi war criminal Baldur von Schirach, and a grandson of Adolf Hitler's official photographer Heinrich Hoffmann.
+He published a book about his father.
+He was the father of philosopher Ariadne von Schirach and author Benedict Wells.

+After returning to Germany after living and working for many years on Taiwan, von Schirach settled in Kochel am See.
+He died in a hospital in nearby Garmisch-Partenkirchen on 11 July 2023, at the age of 81.